ansible/ansible/rst/moduledev.rst

 As a reminder from the example code above, here are some basic conventions and guidelines:

 * Include a minimum of dependencies if possible.
-If there are dependencies, document them at the top of the module file
+If there are dependencies, document them at the top of the module file.

 * Modules must be self contained in one file to be auto-transferred by ansible